fediverse-devnet/feditest.org/content/docs/glossary/testplan.md

 ---
-title: TestPlan
+title: Test Plan
+plural: Test Plans
-summary: One or more test sessions, each running some tests against a Constellation
+summary: One or more Test Sessions, each running some tests against a Constellation
-seealso: [
+seealsoterm: [
     'Constellation',
+    'TestPlanSession',
     'TestRun'
 ]
 ---